-In the example molecules CH4 and NH3 described earlier, both involve sp3 hybridized orbitals on the central atom.
+Both example molecules described earlier, CH4 and NH3, involve sp3 hybridized orbitals on the central atom.
 In the case of CH4, a 1s orbital on each of the four H atoms overlaps with each of the four sp3 hybrid orbitals to form four σ bonds.
 All angles between pairs of C–H bonds are 109.5°.
 In NH3 the situation is different in that there are only three H atoms.
 Three of the four sp3 hybrid orbitals form three bonds to H atoms, but the fourth sp3 hybrid orbital contains the lone pair.
 The lone pair is different from the H atoms, and this is important.

 Earlier we described each of a set of four sp3 hybridized orbitals as having ¼ s character and ¾ p character.
 This is what happens in CH4.
 Each of the four C–H bonds involves a hybrid orbital that is ¼ 2s and ¾ 2p.
 Summing over the four bonds gives 4 × ¼ = one 2s orbital and 4 × ¾ = three 2p orbitals—exactly the number and type of atomic orbitals from which the hybrid orbitals were formed.